 - Local Faith Community (St. Ed’s): Using your gifts to make your parish a better place.
 This is to be done in an area other than Youth Ministry.
 Some examples include, but are not limited to, weekend liturgies: lector, commentator, usher, greeter, choir member, instrumentalist, Sunday school teacher, Donut Sunday server, there are so many possibilities!
 Look in the bulletin for ideas and contact info for the people in charge of each ministry.
 If you’re asked to volunteer with an adult—try and serve with your sponsor!

 Each year, we plan one spring Confirmation retreat that is just for candidates from St. Ed’s.
-If you are unable to attend this retreat, then YOU are responsible for letting Patrick know and finding another overnight retreat.
-Use Net Ministries to help you find one.
-If you can’t attend the St. Ed’s retreat, and you have searched and can’t find any other options, contact Patrick Smalley asap to discuss your options.
+This year it will be on Saturday March 7th, 10am-6pm.
+If you are unable to attend this retreat contact Patrick Smalley asap to discuss your options.

 5. Liturgical Celebration Reflection

-Thursday, April 19th, 2018 from 7-9pm at the Basilica of St. Mary in Minneapolis.
-We will have reserved seating for Parents, Sponsors and the Candidate.
-Other family members or guests are invited to attend but will have a separate, non-reserved seating area.
+Tuesday, May 5th, 2020 at the Basilica in Minneapolis.
+We will have reserved seating for Sponsors and the Candidate.
+Parents and other family members or guests are invited to attend but will have a separate, non-reserved seating area.
+Plan on arriving early!

-We will have the Rite of Sending at St. Ed’s on Sunday, April 15th at 10:30am.
-This will be a time for the St. Ed’s Parish to bless and send you to receive the Sacrament of Confirmation.
+We will have the Rite of Sending at St. Edward on Sunday, May 3rd at the 10:30am Mass.
+This will be a time for the Parish to bless and send the candidates to receive the Sacrament of Confirmation.

 Contact: If you have any questions, please contact Patrick Smalley, Director of High School and Adult Ministry, at 952-835-7101 ext.
 211.